justinaskav/phd-guide/docs/en/studies/about-phd.md

 - to examine the submitted dissertation and decide whether the doctoral candidate can defend his/her dissertation;
 - to form a committee for the defence of a doctoral thesis.

+You can find the list of doctoral committees at the [Contacts](../contacts.md#phd-committees) page.

 ## Joint Doctoral Studies

 To promote and expand international exchange, joint doctoral studies can be carried out with